 Follow up this wonderful recipe with some other more delicious chutney recipes:

-• Black grape chutney – wonderfully fruity with a a herby twist
+- Black grape chutney – wonderfully fruity with a herby twist, we also have this grape chutney

 More rhubarb recipes